Catholic Kids4Kids Contest FAQs

 Other uses of submitted works: X-Iota Development reserves the right to use all artwork and submitted materials in other marketing materials (such as stickers, flyers, etc.).
 A representative from X-Iota Development will contact the email address corrlated to any submission to notify of the use of submitted materials as a courtesy.
 X-Iota Development will own works created from submissions and will issue no royalties or other compensation to the submitters outside of the prizes detailed in other FAQs.

 Yes!
-But because the purpose of the contest is to publish content created for kids by kids, we will not have any advertising in any of the books, except as either a logo or recognition on a dedication/thank you page, or on the contest section of this website.
+But because the purpose of the books is to publish content created for kids by kids, we will not have any advertising in any of the books, except as either a logo or recognition on a dedication/thank you page, or on the Kids4Kids section of this website.
 Unfortunately, this is all that we are able to offer.
 We will only offer this opportunity to like-minded businesses as this is a Catholic publication.
 Email us for further details or to discuss alternate partnerships.